agui888/shim-doc/docs/array.md

 _.difference(array, other)

-creates an array excluding all values of the second array
+Create an array excluding all values of the second array

 ```lua
 _.difference({1, 2, 3, 4, 5}, {5, 2, 10})